 Vancouver Island & Coastal areas

-Closing date: Ongoing posting until the positions are filled
+Closing date: Ongoing posting until the position is filled

 Position: Settlement Worker in Schools (SWIS Worker)

-Rate of pay: $23.51, 2% increase on April 1 (benefits after successful completion of probation period)
+Rate of pay: $23.98 (benefits after successful completion of probation period)

 Qualifications (Education and Training)